JensRantil/jensrantil.github.io/content/posts/2023-09-12_caching-strategies-of-dynamic-queries-against-time-partitioned-data.md

 The hierarchical approach would have the benefit of reducing the hits to the relational database while taking a cost in amplifying the writes needed to `cache_invalidation_tokens` as well storage needed for it.

+## Conclusion

+Introducing finer-grained partitioned caching is a useful tool to not have to invalidate all caches on every mutation.

+One important aspect this article did _not_ cover too much is the importance of finding the right abstraction such that you can easily iterate on caching strategies like this.
+You need a single place that can control how data is written to the relational database, as well as how that data is accessed.
+If you have many different clients accessing your database, you can't do this kind of work easily.

 ## Addendum I: On read/write ratio & caching